Table of Contents

 Bitumen is a solid or semisolid, black, sticky, ductile substance, obtained as an important byproduct from the distillation of crude petroleum.

-Bitumen implies a group of hydrocarbon often mixed with some organic matter.
-It is known as petroleum in the fluid state, mineral tar in the semifluid state and asphalt in the solid-state.
+Bitumen implies a group of hydrocarbons often mixed with some organic matter.
+It is known as petroleum in the fluid state, mineral tar in the semifluid state, and asphalt in the solid state.

 ii.
 It melts or softens on the application of heat.

 iii.
 Its specific gravity is 1.09.

 iv.
 It is completely soluble in carbon disulphide.

 v.
 It is a binder in all types of asphalt.

 vi.
 It possesses great chemical stability but is affected by oil.

 vii.
 It has low permittivity and high insulation resistance.

 i.
 It is used as a damp-proof course in walls and under basements and inlining tanks, swimming pools, urinals, etc.